gsstephenson/dormant-site-activation-pipeline/05_compute_activation_landscape/SCIENTIFIC_REPORT.md

 For each dormant site (Tiers 1-3), we computed the Hamming distance to the AP1 consensus and enumerated all minimal mutation paths (≤3 single nucleotide substitutions) required for activation.
 Each mutation step was characterized by:

 - Genomic coordinates (chromosome, position)
-- Reference and alternate alleles
+- Reference and alternate alleles (strand-corrected for minus-strand motifs)
 - Position within the motif

+**Critical Implementation Note:** For minus-strand motifs, reference and alternate alleles are reverse-complemented to genomic orientation to ensure proper matching with gnomAD VCF data.
+This strand-aware allele handling was validated by confirming balanced strand distributions in the final output (52.3% plus, 47.7% minus).

 This generated 18.1 million mutation steps across 6.3 million paths.